raghavsikaria/raghavsikaria.github.io/_posts/2020-06-20-time-series-analysis-and-prediction.markdown

 | RBL Bank|RBLBANK|Financial Services - Bank|Private|168.90|8,592.13|
 | SBI |SBIN|Financial Services - Bank|Public|184.50|164,659.08|

-For this project, I have worked on a private data set which has Time-Series data comprising of more than 350 macro-economic variables pertaining to India.
+For this project, I have worked on a private data set which has Time Series data comprising of more than 350 macro-economic variables pertaining to India.
 Currently I am trying to make it public so that everyone can explore it.
 The data spans 20 years starting from 2000-01-18 and ending at 2020-02-13.

 ### NIFTYBANK - A glance

 ![NIFTYBANK - 2000 to 2019][niftybank_2000-2019]
 *Nifty Bank progression over 2 decades based on closing prices*

 NIFTYBank has come a long way since it's inception.
-At first look, it's quite difficult to judge for Variance for this data.
-However, just by looking at Mean progression: one can conclude that this data is not covariance stationary.
+At first look, it's quite difficult to judge for variance for this data.
+However, just by looking at mean progression: one can conclude that this data is not covariance stationary.

 ### Checking for Covariance Stationarity

-Time series modelling is quite the demanding task.
-We need to mathematically check for covariance stationarity on our data, and if not we need to transform the data such that it becomes stationary.
+Time series modelling is quite challenging.
+We need to mathematically check for covariance stationarity on our data and if not, we need to transform the data such that it becomes stationary.
 Let's check for the same on our data.
 We'll use the Augmented Dickey-Fuller statistical test for this.
 Here's a snippet that'll give you an idea on how we can conduct this test:

 ~~~python